Everything you need to know...

 Course leaders and tutors

-In Year 4, students join Studio 4 for the year, a design studio based in Sheffield which explores a different theme each year, and introduces some of the working approaches of the course, such as mapping, field notes, scenarios, and experimental design processes.
-Studio 4 is supported by two modules on The Praxis of Architecture: 1 Theory and Recent History, and 2 Expanding Practice.
+In Year 4, students undertake Studio 4 Extended for the year, a design studio based in Sheffield which explores a different theme each year, and introduces some of the working approaches of the course, such as mapping, field notes, scenarios, and experimental design processes.
+Studio 4 Extended is supported by two modules on The Praxis of Architecture: 1 Theory and Recent History, and 2 Expanding Practice.

 This course prepares you for a career in